MakerState STEM Summer Camp Scratch Design Challenge

 - Remix the program by changing how Cassie and the Dinosaur dance.
 Include one or more additional sprites too.
 Consider using several of the blocks pictured below in your remix.
 Each of these blocks are from the blue “Motion” or purple “Looks” blocks under the script tab.
 Get creative!

 - Check out the numbers at the bottom-right corner of the animation to plan your sprite / character’s dance moves.

 Optional: Change the music and/or background.
 To change the music, click on the “Stage 6 backdrops” background icon in the lower-left corner.
 Use the drop down to change the “Girl Like You” to “record” on the purple play sound block.
 Select the icons to choose music from the Scratch library or upload your own sound file.

 Submitting Your Challenge with Your Parent’s Help

 - When you have completed the remix, click on “project page” in the upper-right hand corner.
 Write a message on the project page to tell us about your new and improved dance party, and your experience with coding.

-- With your parent, click share, and copy the URL of your animation and send it to firstname.lastname@example.org.
+- With your parent, click share, and copy the URL of your animation and send it to firstname.lastname@example.org with the subject line: Scholarship Design Challenge Entry.
 Tell us your name, your grade, and which school you go to.

 - You can also share your project publically on MakerState’s Scratch Studio.
 Follow the link and click on the grey ‘Add projects’ button under the Projects tab.
 Leave a comment too under the Comments tab and tell us what you learned while creating your animated dance party.